 Antony closed the door to Cleopatra’s living quarters.
-“Women!” he muttered.
-As he walked down the hall, he thought, Ever since we received word that Octavia was sailing to Athens, Cleopatra’s been driving me crazy!
+“Women!” he muttered, as he turned to walk down the hall.
+He began thinking out loud Ever since we received word that Octavia was sailing to Athens, Cleopatra’s been driving me crazy!
 Every time I look at her, she’s wiping tears from her eyes.
 Then she hides her face and pretends that she doesn’t want me to see her crying, but that’s exactly what she wants me to see.

 After Niger sat down, Antony put up his hand and whispered, “Wait until the servant goes inside.
 I don’t want him to overhear us because, like everyone else around here, he’s a spy for Cleopatra.”
 Then he made conversation.
 “It’s beautiful out here.
 I love the view.”

 After the servant brought the wine and went back in, Niger leaned forward and said in a low voice, “I met with Octavia.
 She’s in Athens with supplies, money, and two thousand handpicked soldiers.
 I’ll tell you, Marcus, Octavia’s a fine person.
 She talked to me about the children and how much they’d like to see you.
 She brought all of them with her.”

 “I know she’s a good person,” said Antony.
 “I only married Octavia because it was good for the affairs of state at the time.
 Then I did come to love her, but her brother Octavian has been the biggest beneficiary of the marriage.
 As far as the children, I don’t know what to say.”
 He paused.
 “I’ll give you a message to take back to her and tell her to send the men and supplies to our camp north of here.”